mozzielx/xin-lin/_pages/about.md

 I received my B.A. from China University of Mining and Technology, majoring in mechanical engineering.
 During my college years, I led several teams and served as a core member in various provincial and national competitions.
 Currently, I'm pursuing my Ph.D. at Harbin Institute of Technology, supervised by Prof. Chenglong Fu.
 During my Ph.D., I dedicated three years (2020-2023) to co-founding a startup company to provide tutoring classes.
 Unfortunately, it didn't survive the challenges posed by Covid-19.

 I have a bit of an adventurous spirit.
 I enjoy hiking, camping in the wild, and sea kayaking (check out my blog posts).
 However, I don't like getting sunburned, so you will probably see me fully covered.
 Also, I enjoy photography, especially bird photography.

+By the way, I like self-driving tours (went to Sichuan, Yunnan and Tibet) and slept a lot in my car.